 Thankfully, I never let these women get into my head.
 I read, watched videos, and took a natural birth class with my husband.
 I made it through these two births without an epidural.
 It leaves me questioning why so many people believe you can’t make it without one, or any other sort of medical intervention.
 Let me clarify that I did, in fact, request some pain relief during both labors, though never followed through.

 So, why am I telling you not to get an epidural?
-There are risks and side effects associated to birth with and without an epidural.
+There are risks and side effects associated with birth, both with and without an epidural.
 And, you’ll likely feel like you need some relief.
 From everything I read about the risks, I decided it wasn’t worth the relief for myself.
 Plus, I have faith in you and I truly believe you can make it without it.

 RISKS OF EPIDURAL IN LABORING MOTHER